What you need to know about the coronavirus right now

 Debt worries and property risks prevent China’s central bank from following in the footsteps of the U.S. Federal Reserve with steep rate cuts or quantitative easing, policy sources said.

-Instead the People’s Bank of China will largely rely on policy tools such as bank reserves, various lending facilities, and tools including market interest rates to support the economy, the sources said.
+Instead the People’s Bank of China will largely rely on policy tools such as bank reserves, various lending facilities, and tools including market interest rates to support the economy, the sources said. [nL4N2BV1MT]

 (For an interactive graphic tracking the global spread - here)